 • Previously completed coursework: If you have already completed any of the above coursework (or equivalents from another college) with a grade of “B” or better, you will not be required to complete the aligned competencies for that course.

 • What about other courses?
-At this point in time, these are the only ECE courses that are taught in a CBE format; the faculty is looking forward to developing more of their coursework for CBE in the future.
+At this point in time, these are the only ECE courses that are taught in a CBE format; the faculty are working on the following courses for CBE for 2026-27:

 • Are there CBE GE classes?
 Shasta College is also working on developing general education coursework for CBE, but those will not be ready until 2026-27.